 Competent specialists in oral medicine

-As periodontists, Dr. Setya and Dr. Hirst received extensive education in oral medicine and oral biology as part of their specialist training.
+As periodontists, Dr. Setya, Dr. Hirst, and Dr. Bergman received extensive education in oral medicine and oral biology as part of their specialist training.
 Dr. Setya holds a Master of Science in Dentistry Degree from Case Western University, which he earned along with his periodontal certification.